SJECollins/pixels-arcade/README.md

 ## Styling
 The styling is inspired by the Apple IIc.

-I'm using the google font Press Start 2P as it is the only font Google offers that is close to the Chicago font used on old Apple devices.
+I'm using the google font Press Start 2P as it is the only font Google offers that is close to the bitmap font used on old Apple devices.

 The colours used are primarily a black, beige and some greens.